Roquefort Cheese vs Wensleydale Cheese

 Roquefort's texture can be described as "moist, very creamy".
 Wensleydale's texture can be described as "firm and crumbly".

-Roquefort Cheese has a mild to strong flavor.
-Wensleydale Cheese has a fresh, lemony tang flavor.
+Roquefort Cheese has a mild to strong taste.
+Roquefort's aroma can be described as "sweet".
+Wensleydale Cheese has a fresh, lemony tang taste.

 Appearance and Aging